KTJanka/Tribute-Page/README.md

 //First attempt using CSS Grid, CSS animations.

-//Live link will go here
+//Codepen.io Link will go here (For freecodecamp)